jharlap/go-101/slides.embedded.md

 # inteface{}

- An interface is implemented by all objects that implement the specified methods.
+ An interface is implemented by all types that implement the specified methods.

  What is `interface{}`?
 What implements `interface{}`?

+--

+_Anything_

 ???